-EYFS follow the 'Development Matters' Document to guide the teaching and learning of our youngest children at the start of their maths journeys.
-The key skills and maths facts are taught through play and exploring using lots of different equipment through continuous provision and objective led guided sessions with our Foundation Stage staff.
+EYFS follow the 'Development Matters' Document to guide the teaching and learning of our youngest children at the start of their math's journeys.
+The key skills and math's facts are taught through play and exploring using lots of different equipment through continuous provision and objective led guided sessions with our Foundation Stage staff.

-Across Key Stage One and Two Maths, White Rose is used as a support tool for planning teaching and learning activities which are appropriate and accessible for all children.
-Teachers use their own knowledge of where gaps in learning are, as a result of school closures, to focus on these key aspects within lessons.
-Problem-solving and reasoning questions are incorporated within daily lessons to allow all children the chance to discuss and develop their mathematical vocabulary.
+Across Key Stage One and Two Math's, White Rose is used as a support tool for planning teaching and learning activities which are appropriate and accessible for all children.
+Teachers use their own knowledge of where any gaps in learning are, to focus on these key aspects within lessons.
+Problem-solving and reasoning questions are incorporated within lessons to allow all children the chance to discuss and develop their mathematical vocabulary.